sascha-gruesshaber/setup-powershell/README.md

-# How to setup my nice PowerShell on Windows:
+# How to setup my PowerShell:
 ![image](https://user-images.githubusercontent.com/11362893/168903228-b8a9c969-f259-4549-bb6b-93ea8d80d99a.png)

 1. Open current powershell and execute the following commands: